Valerie Adams: Sports administration

 In 2022 Adams was appointed to the board of High Performance Sport New Zealand.
+As at 2023 Adams is serving her third term on the World Athletics Athletes' Commission.
+In 2019 she was elected deputy chair of the Commission and in 2023 was elected chairperson.
+She is also serving as chairperson of the Oceania Athletics Athletes' Commission.

 Personal life

 Adams was born in Rotorua, New Zealand, to a Tongan mother (Lilika Ngauamo) and an English father (Sydney Adams).
-Her father, who settled in New Zealand after service in the Royal Navy, had a total of 18 children with five women.
-Adams' youngest sibling is NBA player Steven Adams, and two other brothers played professional basketball in New Zealand.
-Their sister, Lisa Adams, is a paralympic champion shot-putter and discus thrower who has cerebral palsy.
+Her father, who settled in New Zealand after service in the Royal Navy, had a total of eighteen children with five women.
+She inherited her height from her father, who measures 2.10 m, while her mother was only (1.55 m).
+Adams' youngest sibling is National Basketball Association player Steven Adams, and her two other brothers played professional basketball in New Zealand.
+Their sister, Lisa Adams, is a retired paralympic champion shot-putter and discus thrower who has cerebral palsy.

 Adams was married to Bertrand Vili, a discus thrower from New Caledonia.
-They married in 2004 and divorced in early 2010.
+They used French as their main language and married in 2004 and divorced in early 2010.
 Adams married Gabriel Price, a friend since childhood, at Temple View in Hamilton on 2 April 2016.
 The couple have two children: a daughter born in 2017 and a son.
-In 2023, Adams announced her separation from Price after nearly 7 years of marriage.
+In 2023, Adams announced her separation from Price after nearly seven years of marriage.

 She is a member of the Church of Jesus Christ of Latter-day Saints.

-Adams' training base is at the Centre national de sport de Macolin in Switzerland.